basf/doe/docs/nchoosek_constraint.md

 and will always stick to the only feasible value (which is 0 here).
 However, this constraint is stricter than the original NChooseK constraint.
 In combination with other constraints on the same decision variables this can result in a situation where the constraints cannot be fulfilled even though the original constraints would allow for a solution.
-For example consider a problem with three decision variables $x_1, x_2, x_3, x_4$, an NChooseK constraint on all three variable that restricts the number of active constraints to two.
+For example consider a problem with four decision variables $x_1, x_2, x_3, x_4$, an NChooseK constraint on the first four variable that restricts the number of nonzero variables to two.
 Additionally, we have a linear constraint
 $$
 x_3 + x_4 \geq 0.1